-Module 2: The impact and management of psychological factors in pain
+Module 2: Psychological factors in pain

 Content authors